CHS Updates & Announcements

 Three times, The Washington Post has ranked Clearwater High School as the most rigorous high school in all of Pinellas County for the highest percentage of our Seniors graduating with at least one college credit!
 Way to go CHS!

-Three times, Clearwater High School has been recognized as a Model School by the International Center for Leadership in Education (ICLE).
+4 times, Clearwater High School has been recognized as a Model School by the International Center for Leadership in Education (ICLE).
 We were recognized for continuing to raise rigor and relevance for our students through a personalized relationship building learning approach within a Wall-to-Wall Academy Model.
-The availability of industry certifications and internship opportunities truly prepares our students to be college and career ready.
+There have been only two schools in Pinellas to receive this distinction, and we are the only one to receive it more than once!

-The Career Academy for International Culture and Commerce (CAICC) has been designated a MODEL Academy by the National Career Academy Coalition (NCAC)!
+The Career Academy for International Culture and Commerce (CAICC) has been designated a Model Academy by the National Career Academy Coalition (NCAC) for a 10th time!
 Our school was honored at the NCAC National Conference!
-NCAC indicated that it is quite evident that the passion of the school team (teachers and staff), coupled with the support of the administration, and the intense focus of our business community, has created a sustaining program for students, parents and the community!
 The rigor of the curriculum and the depth of our industry partnerships are to be commended!

 1. BLIS - Academy of Business, Leadership, & International Studies (includes CAICC & JROTC)